FILING FOR UTAH DISABILITY BENEFITS

 When you contact our office for help with your application, make sure you are ready to give us some basic facts about your case.
 We will need to know your date of birth.
 Also, we need your wedding date and divorce date.
 Also, we need to know the date you last worked.
 Additionally, we will need to know the names, address and phone numbers of your doctors.

 The Social Security application asks basic information about your family and your children.
 You will also need a list of the places you have worked and what you did at each job.
 One of the other things they will also need to know is the heaviest weight you had to lift at your past jobs.
 Do not underestimate this amount.
 Always put the heaviest weight.
 For example, a cashier lifts 40 pounds of dog food, furniture, and 50 pound cans of paint.
 It is what the job requires.
 Do not write that you lifted nothing.
 All jobs require lifting.
 The SSA needs to know this information in order to process your application.

 Also, if you previously filed an application for SSDI and SSI benefits in Utah, then don’t forget to request that the SSA reopen your old application.

 WORKING WITH YOUR LEGAL TEAM TO FILE FOR BENEFITS IN UTAH

 Obviously, we cannot file for Utah SSD and SSI benefits without your help.
 That is why we say we are your legal team.
 A team requires working together.
 We may be experts at SSD law, but you are the expert on the facts of your life.

 We need to know why you cannot work.
 You need to describe the symptoms of your illness.
-There are many forms you need to complete for the SSA.
+For example, there are many forms you need to complete for the SSA.
 Forms such as the Activities of Daily Living Form.
 First, complete the forms in pencil.
 If you need help with the form, then call and we will help you.
 If you make a mistake, then you can erase it and fix the mistake.

 Let us help you win your SSD and SSI case.
-If you need help filing for Utah disability benefits, contact Cannon Disability Law today.
+If you need help filing for Utah disability benefits, then contact Cannon Disability Law today.